AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 young scholar; and in two councils composed and controlled by Demetrius, 231 and 232 AD, Origen was deposed.[^230] Many of the church authorities condemned the action.
 In this persecution Origen proved himself as grand in spirit as in mind.
-To his friends he said: \"We must pity them rather than hate them (his enemies), pray for them rather than curse them, for we were made for blessing, not for cursing.\" Origen went to Palestine in 230 AD, opened a school in Caesarea, and enjoyed a continually increasing fame.
+To his friends he said: "We must pity them rather than hate them (his enemies), pray for them rather than curse them, for we were made for blessing, not for cursing."
+Origen went to Palestine in 230 AD, opened a school in Caesarea, and enjoyed a continually increasing fame.
 The persecutions under Maximinus in 235, drove him away.
 He went to Cappadocia, then to Greece, and finally back to